international-labour-organization/designsystem/.changeset/moody-birds-kick.md

 ---
-"@ilo-org/themes": minor
+"@ilo-org/themes": patch
 ---

-Remove font family tokens
+Updated font family token to utilize the foundation variable.
+This change ensures backward compatibility as the current value will eventually be deprecated.